 Indonesia - Peatland fires in Indonesia push scale-topping figures.
-Kalimantan alone produced greater levels of carbon emissions than the entire European Union over the most intense burning months of September and October last year.
+Kalimantan alone produced greater levels of carbon emissions than the entire European Union over the most intense burning months of September and October in 2015.
 Besides the cost of emissions and hectares burned, research is ongoing into the political economy of the fire and haze, as well as the health impacts and the economic burden the fires present.

 The word ‘haze’ is misleadingly benign — in reality, peatland fires produce toxic smoke, containing noxious components such as carbon monoxide, cyanide, ammonia and formaldehyde, in concentrations far beyond safe limits.
 People breathing this toxic smoke on a prolonged and daily basis during the burning months face serious hazards to their health, food security and well-being.